michaelsoftmd/pebkac-chrome/README.md

-﻿# Zenbot: AI-Powered Web Automaton Without the Automation
+﻿# Zenbot: The AI-Powered Web Automaton Without The Automation

 ## **What This Is**